aziflaj/vagrant-chef/README.md

 - PHP
 - Node.js and npm package manager, including bower, grunt, gulp and yeoman

-To access the virtual host created, add:
+To access the virtual host created, add this to your `hosts` file:

 ```
 192.168.33.10       my-site.dev www.my-site.dev
 ```

-to your `hosts` file.